sudan/RuleEngine/README.md

 ```

 If there is a single rule id, discount corresponding to the rule is returned.
 If there are multiple rules, boost parameter is used to decide which rule's discount takes preference.
 There is also a provision to combine rules which can be defined at the campaign level

-There is a audit service maintained to track rule,campaign and sale changes

 Persistent information is stored in mongodb and once the sale is started, it flushes redis and builds rules with discounting information in queryable format for faster response in redis (FYI : This is a one time process which takes time since it fetches all campaigns, rules from mongodb and populates redis).
 Post that all reads of discount calculation happens from redis